Aggregate project plan: Breakthrough Projects

 Fiber optic data transfer cables revolutionized the industry of data transfer.
 This new technology was a breakthrough in the industry with lines of dark fiber laid though many major cities.
 Hybrid cars are the first types of cars not to rely solely on the use of fossil fuels.

 Research and development

-The invention of knowledge of new materials and technologies that will be used in commercial development.
+The invention of new materials and technologies that will be used in commercial development.
 R&D projects are high-risk endeavors with the possibility of high returns.
-Research & development is important since it will always occur before product and process development.
+It always occurs before product and process development.
 R&D projects also use the same resources as commercial development and will always compete for them.
 Every organization has different expectations for R&D projects due to its high possibility of failure.